A-F Accountability Ratings System

-Starting in 2013, the new standard adopted labels as follows:
+Starting in 2013, Texas adopted a new standard using labels as described below.

 - Met Standard indicates acceptable performance and is assigned to districts and campuses that meet the targets on all required indexes for which they have performance data.